Topfi/BetterAuth-Convex-9ui/README.md

 ## Why zxcvbn + Have I Been Pwned

 zxcvbn has been my choice because it encodes so much practical knowledge about how people actually assemble passphrases.
 Pairing that with Have I Been Pwned just makes sense: if the zxcvbn score tells you how resilient your passphrase might be, HIBP tells you whether the exact string has already been a part of one of the many data breaches we somehow have just come to accept.
-I've been following Troy Hunt's work since the early 2010s (thanks to SemperVideo back in the day), long enough to see the steady stream of "why did you hack me" mails he still receives despite repeatedly explaining what the service actually does.
+I've been following Troy Hunts work since the early 2010s (thanks to SemperVideo back in the day), long enough to see the steady stream of "why did you hack me" mails he still receives despite repeatedly explaining what the service actually does.
 Anyone who keeps volunteering that kind of community service in the face of persistent misunderstandings can be relied upon in my book.
 The fact that there is an amazingly handy HIBP plugin for Better Auth which made this basically a five line process is of course a pure coincidence...

 ## Why Better Auth